• logo linkedin

 Overall, the results underscore the importance of considering a pro-poor targeting ex-ante when designing development cooperation interventions that explicitly (or implicitly) aim to contribute to the reduction of inequalities in partner countries.
 The main strength of the methodology is that it allows an assessment of the potential reach of interventions for the bottom 40 percent of the income distribution.
 Therefore, the information provided thanks to this methodology can be critical to fine-tune policies before they are implemented and maximize their redistributive impact.

-You may find the research paper here:
+You may find the research paper here: The distributional impacts of development cooperation projects

 Teachings

-This project highlighted the importance of identifying direct and indirect beneficiaries of the projects, but also, more broadly, having a complete understanding of the development cooperation interventions, which are being analyzed, especially their objectives and conditionalities.
+This project highlighted the importance of identifying direct and indirect beneficiaries of the projects, but also, more broadly, of having a complete understanding of the development cooperation interventions, which are being analyzed, especially their objectives and conditionalities.

 Equally important is the involvement of key stakeholders to communicate the objectives, scope and limitations of the studies.
 In some cases, the inclusion of a qualitative component in the form of interviews, consultations, or eventually field missions, may be required to ensure the successful implementation and completion of studies.